John Shirley-Quirk

 John Stanton Shirley-Quirk CBE (28 August 1931 – 7 April 2014) was an English bass-baritone.
-A member of the English Opera Group during 1964–76, he gave premiere performances of several operatic and vocal works by Benjamin Britten, recording these and other works under the composer's direction.
+A member of the English Opera Group from 1964 to 1976, he gave premiere performances of several operatic and vocal works by Benjamin Britten, recording these and other works under the composer's direction.
 He also sang and recorded a wide range of works by other composers, ranging from Handel through Tchaikovsky to Henze.

 Biography

 Shirley-Quirk was born in Liverpool and sang in the choir at Holt High School (today the Childwall Sports & Science Academy).
 He played the violin and was awarded a scholarship.
 While studying chemistry and physics at Liverpool University, he studied voice with Austen Carnegie.
 Shirley-Quirk was a lecturer in chemistry at Acton Technical College until 1957 and played a part in events leading to the formation of Brunel University.
 In that period he resumed his vocal studies with Roy Henderson.
 According to Imogen Holst, it was during this period while "earning his living as a schoolmaster" that Shirley-Quirk joined the Purcell Singers, performing at the Aldeburgh Festival.
-He was a lay-clerk at St Paul's Cathedral 1961–62.
+He was a Vicar Choral (choir singer or lay-clerk) at St Paul's Cathedral from 1961 to 1962.

 In 1961 Shirley-Quirk was understudy for the role of Gregor Mittenhofer in the British premiere of Henze's Elegy for Young Lovers at the Glyndebourne Festival, and in the following year made his operatic debut in Debussy's Pelléas et Mélisande as the Doctor.
-In 1963 he took part as a soloist in Bach's Christmas Oratorio in Ipswich, which was attended by Benjamin Britten, who introduced himself.
+He sang Brander in a Festival Hall performance of La Damnation de Faust conducted by Pierre Monteux in March 1962, the recording of which was later published.
+The following year he took part as a soloist in Bach's Christmas Oratorio in Ipswich, which was attended by Benjamin Britten, who introduced himself.
 Shirley-Quirk subsequently joined Britten's English Opera Group (EOG) in 1964.
 His first role with the EOG was to create the part of the ferryman in Curlew River, followed by the premiere performances of Canticle IV: Journey of the Magi.
 With the EOG, he made his Covent Garden debut in 1973, creating the multiple roles specially written for him in Death in Venice, in which he appears as various antagonists to the character of Gustav von Aschenbach.
-He made his debut at New York's Metropolitan Opera in that same role the following year.
+He made his debut at New York's Metropolitan Opera in the same roles the following year.
 It was also in 1974 that he sang at the Last Night of the Proms in Walton's Belshazzar's Feast.